smcgregor/privly-seamless-posting-documentation/README.md

 #### Resource, ResourceItem

 We have to manage state for editable elements on the page (for example, whether it is in seamless-posting mode).
-We also need to manage state for programmly-created elements (for example, a Privly button may be spinner icon, or lock button, or cancel button, based on state).
+We also need to manage state for programmatically-created elements (for example, a Privly button may be spinner icon, or lock button, or cancel button, based on state).
 Besides, we also need to manage some global objects (for example, a Privly button may contain a timer to postpone the hiding process).
 In addition, those stuff should be treated together: when editable element is removed, our state data should be cleared, our Privly button DOM related to that editable element should be removed and our Privly button timer should be canceled.

 Thus we created the `Resource` class (implemented in `posting.resource.js`), to provide a container for those components (`ResourceItem`, implemented in `posting.resource.js`), for a specific editable element.

 Features:

-- Different editable element is linked to different `Resource`s.
+- Different editable elements are linked to different `Resource`s.

 - A `Resource` can hold many different `ResourceItem`s.

 - A Privly button DOM is managed by a `ResourceItem` (implemented in `posting.button.js`), an editable element DOM itself is managed by a `ResourceItem` (implemented in `posting.target.js`), a Privly button tooltip DOM is managed by a `ResourceItem` (implemented in `posting.tooltip.js`), a Privly seamless-posting Application iframe DOM is managed by a `ResourceItem` (implemented in `posting.app.js`), etc.

-- There is a global pool of `Resource` (managing all `Resource` instance).
+- There is a global pool of `Resource`s (managing all `Resource` instance).

-- `ResourceItem` has `destroy` method, which is a kind of destructor.
+- `ResourceItem` has a `destroy` method, which is a kind of destructor.

-- Different `ResourceItem` can have different destructor behaviours, for example, for a Privly button Resource Item, when it is destroyed, the DOM should be removed from DOM tree.
+- Different `ResourceItem` can have different destructor behaviors, for example, for a Privly button Resource Item, when it is destroyed, the DOM should be removed from DOM tree.
 However for a Target Resource Item, when it is destroyed, the DOM (the editable element itself) should not be removed from DOM tree.
 Notice that, Privly button Resource Item also cancels its timers inside `destroy`.

 - Some `ResourceItem` may not contain DOM nodes, for example, `posting.controller.js` implements a `ResourceItem` which only control other `ResourceItem`s.